getsentry/sentry-javascript/docs/config/index.rst

 ignoreErrors
 ------------

-Very often, you will come across specific errors that are a result of something other than your application, or errors that you're completely not interested in. `ignoreErrors` is a list of these messages to be fitlered out before being sent to Sentry as either regular expressions or strings.
+Very often, you will come across specific errors that are a result of something other than your application, or errors that you're completely not interested in. `ignoreErrors` is a list of these messages to be filtered out before being sent to Sentry as either regular expressions or strings.

 .. code-block:: javascript